Uccle: Lordship of Stalle

-A large part of the territory of modern-day Uccle used to be part of the Lordship (seigneurie) of Stalle, in addition to the old village of Uccle and the barony of Carloo.

-The first Lords of Stalle (High Justiciaries) were: Henri de Stalle, knight (died before 1357); Florent de Stalle, his son, alderman of Brussels in 1319 and knight.
-He married Lady Aleyde; and Florent de Stalle, knight and alderman of Brussels in 1357, member of the Seven Noble Houses of Brussels.
+A large part of the territory of modern-day Uccle used to be part of the Lordship of Stalle, in addition to the old village of Uccle and the barony of Carloo.
+The first Lords of Stalle (High Justiciaries) were: Henri de Stalle, knight (died before 1357); Florent de Stalle, his son, alderman of Brussels in 1319 and knight, who married Lady Aleyde; and Florent de Stalle, knight and alderman of Brussels in 1357, member of the Seven Noble Houses of Brussels.
 It was he who, with his brother Daniel, founded the Stalle chapel and gave it lands.

 Dependent fiefs of the Lordship of Stalle included the Fief of Overhem and the Fief of the Roetaert.
-The Fief of Overhem was located between the Dieweg and Stalle, it had a manor, a mill called Clipmolen, woods, and pasture.
-However, in 1465, Marguerite Hinckaert wife of Louis de Mailly, obtained from the sovereign the annexation of this fief to the Lordship of Stalle.
-The Fief of the Roetaert was located in Neerstalle, between the Kersbeek woods and the Ukkelbeek.
+The Fief of Overhem was located between the Dieweg and Stalle; it had a manor, a mill called Clipmolen, woods, and a pasture.
+However, in 1465, Marguerite Hinckaert, wife of Louis de Mailly, obtained from the sovereign the annexation of this fief to the Lordship of Stalle.
+The Fief of the Roetaert was located in Neerstalle, between the Kersbeek Wood and the Ukkelbeek.
 Its surface amounted to 39.78 acres of land and meadows and it included the manor of Roetaert.
 (Note: It belonged successively to: 1) Demoiselle Anne Marie Pauwels, widow of Sieur Henri van Nijs, per purchase on 19 July 1692 from the heirs of Guillaume Lemmens.
 2) Lambert van der Meulen, husband of Élisabeth Cosyns, per purchase from the heirs of François Opdenbosch, on 22 November 1718.
 3) Lambert Benoît François van der Meulen, his son, after his father's death.
 4) Demoiselle Élisabeth van der Meulen (1720–1769), wife of Sieur Jean-Baptiste van Dievoet (1704–1776), on 24 October 1754.
 5) François-Joseph van Dievoet (1754–1795) after his mother's death on 11 December 1769.
-6) Demoiselle Marie Élisabeth van Dievoet (1752–1828), wife of Sieur Charles Marie Joseph Leyniers (1756–1822) per purchase from her brother François Joseph van Dievoet on 24 November 1784, ten years before the end of the Ancien Regime in modern day Belgium.)
+6) Demoiselle Marie Élisabeth van Dievoet (1752–1828), wife of Sieur Charles Marie Joseph Leyniers (1756–1822) per purchase from her brother François Joseph van Dievoet on 24 November 1784, ten years before the end of the Ancien Régime in modern day Belgium.)